-CSI / ZLD RESULTS
+CSI/ZLD Results

-Both CSI evaporative cooling systems have been operating on ZLD over the last nine months with TDS between 25,000 to 50,000 (1X to 2X seawater).
-Typical soft makeup and system water chemistry analyses are provided in Table 1 & Table 2, and show chemistry of concentration (COC) of the principal ions produced in the softened source water.
-Notably, silica does not show the equivalent level of concentrations (COC) as other soluble ions due to the modification of the majority of the source water chemistry into higher molecular weight polymeric or colloidal forms not measured by the acid molybdate test which only measures soluble silica monomer.
+Both CSI evaporative cooling systems have been operating on ZLD over the last nine months with TDS between 25,000 and 50,000 (1X to 2X seawater).
+Typical soft makeup and system water chemistry analyses are provided in Tables 1 and 2, and show chemistry of concentration (COC) of the principal ions produced in the softened source water.
+Notably, silica does not show the equivalent level of concentrations (COC) as other soluble ions due to the modification of the majority of the source water chemistry into higher-molecular-weight polymeric or colloidal forms not measured by the acid molybdate test, which measures only soluble silica monomer.